4y8/watib/README.md

 + Type indices in type-uses (i.e. functions have to be declared with `(param ...)` and `(result ...)`,
 + Offset and alignment in `load8_sx` and `store8`,
 + NaN of the form `nan:...` (only nan is supported).

 If you want to use watib and need one of these, feel free to raise an issue or send an email at [aghilas.boussaa@normalesup.org](mailto:aghilas.boussaa@normalesup.org).

+## Acknowledgment
+Thanks to Manuel Serrano who wrote the Bigloo compiler, became the first user and provided help, feedbacks and the internship which led to watib.